ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 This method should take as its parameters two **string**s representing codes.
 One of these codes will be a guess, and the other will be a goal code, but as far as the coding is concerned, it doesn't matter which is which.
 It should return an **(int, int)** indicating the score of the guess, where the first **int** is the number of black hits, and the second is the number of white hits.

 While computing the number of black hits is straightforward, computing the number of white hits is trickier.
-It turns out to be easier to compute number of total hits (i.e., the sum of the number of black hits and the number of white hits) than to compute the number of white hits directly.
+It turns out to be easier to compute the number of total hits (i.e., the sum of the number of black hits and the number of white hits) than to compute the number of white hits directly.
 The number of white hits can then be computed by subtracting the number of black hits from the number of total hits.

 The number of total hits for a given color is the minimum of the number of occurrences of that color in the two given codes.
 The number of total hits is then the sum the number of total hits for each color.
 For example, suppose the given codes are `"0211"` and `"1221"`.
-The following table shows the number of occurrences of each color in each code, and the minimum number of occurrences for each color:
+The following table shows the number of occurrences of each color in each code, and the minimum number of occurrences of each color:

 | Color | 0211 | 1221 | Minimum |
 | ----- | ---- | ---- | ------- |